jaxgeller/npm-stats/README.md

 ### Updating

+If you used npm, just run `npm update npmstats -g`.
-Updating is simple, just cd into `$HOME/.npm-stats`, run git pull, and refresh the shell.
+Otherwise, updating is simple, just cd into `$HOME/.npm-stats`, run git pull, and refresh the shell.

 ### Examples